nasa-nccs-cds/jupyter-ilab/README.md

 ###Installation
 These instructions assume that jupyterlab has already been installed.
-*jupyterlab_env* is a conda environment that you use in jupyterlab.
+*jupyterlab_env* is a conda environment that is used in jupyterlab.

 * Add jupyterlab extensions (if not already present):
 ```